 Main Components of Confirmation Formation

 Confirmation Parent & Teen Meeting will be Sunday, September 24 at 6:30pm.
-Be sure to register online before attending.
+Be sure to do the following before attending:

 MORE ABOUT OUR CONFIRMATION PROCESS…